ritapereira10/furniture-matching-scrapper/replit.md

 # Overview

-**Atelier** is a luxury furniture discovery platform that curates Marktplaats listings based on either Pinterest board aesthetic analysis OR natural language descriptions.
-The experience feels like "walking in a very nice vintage high-level furniture shop" with personalized, boutique-style recommendations.
+**Atelier** is a Gen Z-styled furniture discovery platform that curates Marktplaats listings based on either Pinterest board aesthetic analysis OR natural language descriptions.
+The experience features bold, vibrant design with playful language that makes vintage furniture hunting fun and engaging.

-The system transforms raw marketplace listings into curated "pieces" with provenance stories, elegant presentation, and high-end boutique styling.
+The system transforms raw marketplace listings into curated "pieces" with immediate price visibility, location info, and real descriptions.
 Users can either share their Pinterest moodboard or describe their dream space in natural language, and Atelier searches Marktplaats to find matching vintage and designer furniture.

 # User Preferences